PrefectHQ/prefect/docs/concepts/flow-runners.md

 - Docker Engine must be available.
 - You must configure [Storage](/concepts/storage/) other than temporary local storage.
+- The API must be available from within the flow run container.
+To facilitate connections to locally hosted APIs, `localhost` and `127.0.0.1` will be replaced with `host.docker.internal`.

 `DockerFlowRunner` supports the following settings: